Finally a 20M Ruipro 2.1 HDMI cable that gives me 4K120 on my RTX 3090

-I already have ethernet running throughout the house which was installed professionally, so I was able to use the existing wiring to connect the USB extenders together, If this wasn’t the case I would have ran an ethernet cable alongside the fibre HDMI.
+I already have ethernet running throughout the house which was installed professionally, so I was able to use the existing wiring to connect the USB extenders together, If this wasn’t the case I would have run an ethernet cable alongside the fiber HDMI.

-I tested the USB extender with a mouse, keyboard and Xbox wireless controller adaptor for a long period of time, I didn’t experience any dropouts at all during my testing.
+I tested the USB extender with a mouse, keyboard, and Xbox wireless controller adaptor for a long period of time, and I didn’t experience any dropouts at all during my testing.

 Now I can easily play PC games in the living room, without the PC being in the same room, the loud sounds of the fans can’t be heard and I have latency-free gaming without any messy cables in sight.